-- A. TransferStudents:ForstudentswhotransfertoMaranacookCommunityHighSchool from another state or from an educational program that is not required to meet the content standards of the system of Learning Results, the Maranacook Community High School principal shall determine the value of the student's prior educational experience towards meeting graduation requirements. - B. Home-schooled Students: For previously home-schooled students wishing to receive a diploma from Maranacook Community High School, the Maranacook Community High School Principal shall determine the value of the student's prior educational experience toward meeting graduation credit requirements.
-A home-schooled student must be a full time student at Maranacook Community High School for their senior year. - C. Middle School Students: Middle school students who earn credit at Maranacook Community High School will be awarded content area credit towards graduation requirements. - D. Early Awarding of Diplomas: A student who has met the State's and the Board's diploma requirements in fewer than four years of high school may be awarded a diploma. - E. Substitutions/exceptions: Any substitution or exception to the local course requirements for graduation will require the approval of the Principal. - F. Extended Study: Students are eligible for extended years of study to complete the requirements of a diploma if they have not reached the age of 20 at the start of the school year.
-Students eligible for extended years of study may be referred to adult education or other resources suitable to young learners.
-Extended study for students with disabilities shall be specified in the student's Individualized Education Plan.
+- TransferStudents:ForstudentswhotransfertoMaranacookCommunityHighSchool from another state or from an educational program that is not required to meet the content standards of the system of Learning Results, the Maranacook Community High School principal shall determine the value of the student's prior educational experience towards meeting graduation requirements. - Home-schooled Students: For previously home-schooled students wishing to receive a diploma from Maranacook Community High School, the Maranacook Community High School Principal shall determine the value of the student's prior educational experience toward meeting graduation credit requirements.
+A home-schooled student must be a full time student at Maranacook Community High School for their senior year. - Middle School Students: Middle school students who earn credit at Maranacook Community High School will be awarded content area credit towards graduation requirements. - Early Awarding of Diplomas: A student who has met the State's and the Board's diploma requirements in fewer than four years of high school may be awarded a diploma.